randlab/geone/README.md

 GEONE is a python package providing a set of tools for geostatistical and multiple-point statistics modeling, comprising:
    - multiple-point statistics (MPS) - DEESSE wrapper
    - gaussian random fields (GRF)
-   - variogram analysis tools and ordinary kriging
+   - other classical geostatistical tools (two-point statistics analysis (covariance, variogram, connectivity) / simulation (SGS, SIS) / estimation (kriging))

 ## Installation
 To install the package: `python3 -m pip install .`

 To uninstall the package: `python3 -m pip uninstall -y geone`

-To install the package in development mode (enable editing): `python3 -m pip install -e .`
+(To install the package in development mode (enable editing): `python3 -m pip install -e .`)

 ## Requirements
 The following python packages are used by 'geone':